tork-a/minas/minas_control/doc/index.rst

   sudo gdebi -n ros-indigo-ethercat-driver_0.1.0-0trusty_amd64.deb sudo gdebi -n ros-indigo-minas-control_0.1.0-0trusty_amd64.deb

 MINAS-A5B Control Tools
 =======================

 Before you start we  have to configure `SI1` and `SI2` input selection, Please chenge No. 4.01 from default setting `818181h` to `010101h` and No 4.02 from `28282h` to `020202h` using `PANATERM`_, see page 13 of the `Manual`_.

-First new need to know the network adapter neme for the EtherCAT netwok, `ifconfig` will give you the list of network adpater of your fomputer, for example, at a following case, eth0 is your EtherCAT network and we'll use `eth0` here after, if you have different adapter name, please use that neme when you run the application.
+First new need to know the network adapter neme for the EtherCAT netwok, `ifconfig` will give you the list of network adpater of your fomputer, for example, at a following case, eth1 is your EtherCAT network and we'll use `eth1` here after, if you have different adapter name, please use that neme when you run the application.

 .. code-block:: bash

   $ ifconfig
+  eth0      Link encap:Ethernet  HWaddr 74:03:db:f7:9a:39
+            inet addr:192.169.100.1  Bcast:192.168.100.255  Mask:255.255.255.0
+            inet6 addr: fe80::7603:bdff:fe7f:9a39/64 Scope:Link
+            UP BROADCAST RUNNING MULTICAST  MTU:1500  Metric:1
+            RX packets:38503098 errors:0 dropped:337 overruns:0 frame:0
+            TX packets:5419325 errors:0 dropped:0 overruns:0 carrier:0
+            collisions:0 txqueuelen:1000
+            RX bytes:4368155082 (4.3 GB)  TX bytes:1391012577 (1.3 GB)

-  eth0      Link encap:Ethernet  HWaddr 68:f7:82:42:0f:bc
+  eth1      Link encap:Ethernet  HWaddr 68:f7:82:42:0f:bc
             inet6 addr: fe80::6af7:28ff:fe24:fbc/64 Scope:Link
             UP BROADCAST RUNNING MULTICAST  MTU:1500  Metric:1
             RX packets:2901790 errors:0 dropped:124 overruns:0 frame:0
             TX packets:4073359 errors:0 dropped:0 overruns:0 carrier:0
             collisions:0 txqueuelen:1000
             RX bytes:284659686 (284.6 MB)  TX bytes:516196518 (516.1 MB)
             Interrupt:20 Memory:f0600000-f0620000

-  eth1      Link encap:Ethernet  HWaddr 74:03:db:f7:9a:39
-            inet addr:192.169.100.1  Bcast:192.168.100.255  Mask:255.255.255.0
-            inet6 addr: fe80::7603:bdff:fe7f:9a39/64 Scope:Link
-            UP BROADCAST RUNNING MULTICAST  MTU:1500  Metric:1
-            RX packets:38503098 errors:0 dropped:337 overruns:0 frame:0
-            TX packets:5419325 errors:0 dropped:0 overruns:0 carrier:0
-            collisions:0 txqueuelen:1000
-            RX bytes:4368155082 (4.3 GB)  TX bytes:1391012577 (1.3 GB)

   lo        Link encap:Local Loopback
             inet addr:127.0.0.1  Mask:255.0.0.0